Updated: May 26, 2021

-Are any of you a current breadwinner for their own family?
-Is any one financially supporting a sibling, a parent, and/or a relative?
+Are any of you a current breadwinner for your own family?
+Is anyone financially supporting a sibling, a parent, and/or a relative?
 If so, how will the marriage affect this?

 Openly and honestly talk about the situation.
 Set rules and find common ground, which will create a win-win situation for both the couple and each other’s family.

 Personally, I believe that apart from having a joint bank account, each one should still keep a separate, individual bank account.

 The joint account is where both will contribute regularly.
 The money in here is exclusively for the family’s expenses.
 Meanwhile, the individual bank account is for discretionary spending and can be from a small portion of each one’s salary.